MicrosoftDocs/memdocs/memdocs/intune/user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 ### Phone number
 Your organization can see the full phone number of all devices configured by them, except for Android devices with a work profile.

-For a personal device, your organization see the last four digits of your phone number.
+Your organization can see the last four digits of a phone number for a personal device.

- > [!TIP]
- > You can view the ownership type for your device on the Intune Company Portal > **Device Details** page.

 ### Device storage space
 If you have trouble installing a required app, your support person may look at your storage size to find out if low space is the cause.